Your first step with Questetra BPM Suite / Chpt 1: Using the Pre-installed App as a Workflow User

-Hello, wonderful to meet Questetra users!
+Hello, wonderful to meet you, Questetra users!
 My name is Chiaki Muraki, I’m a member of the product development department.
-Through this tutorial, you are going to learn how to create simple Apps, such as for Travel request approval.
-I suppose this article is for even beginners of Questetra BPM Suite to be able to learn in step-by-step, starting from simple things.
-Nice to meet you.
+Through this tutorial, you are going to learn how to create simple requests, such as for travel request approval.
+This article is for absolute beginners of Questetra BPM Suite to learn step-by-step, starting with some basics.

 About Questetra BPM Suite

-Questetra BPM Suite is a Multi-functional Workflow system using a cloud computing system.
-Users can access it with the Web browser.
+Questetra BPM Suite is a multi-functional workflow system using a cloud computing system.
+Users can access it with a web browser.
 The rules of work are defined as a “Workflow application”, and created applications run on the platform.
-Through a “Workflow application”, users are able to interchange data and it is capable of sending/receiving data with external systems to send and receive data.
+Through a “Workflow application”, users are able to interchange data and it is capable of working with external systems to send and receive data.

 Once you created a “Travel request” application, for example, employees will be able to make their request for business travel via a web browser.
-Thereafter, the data concerning the requested travel will be automatically delivered to an approver in accordance with a business rule which has been defined in the application, such as “The approver varies depending on the amount of expected travel expense”.
+Thereafter, the data concerning the request will be automatically delivered to an approver in accordance with a business rule which has been defined in the application, such as “The approver varies depending on the amount of expected travel expense”.
 You can achieve automation of business rules in that way.
-Regarding “Travel request” application, we are going to show you how to create this in a later tutorial, so you will see how powerful Questetra BPM Suite is.
+Regarding the “Travel request” application, we are going to show you how to create this in a later tutorial, so you will see how powerful Questetra BPM Suite is.

 Concerning Questetra BPM Suite, there are two major concepts that are “Apps” and “Processes (Instances)”.
-Regarding “App”, it is the Workflow application itself, and it realizes the business rules of an organization.
-Whereas, “Process” or “Process instance” is every single issue which is handled through an App, such as a case of “decision-making”, a “project issue”, or “handling of an inquiry”.
+Regarding the “App”, it is the Workflow application itself, and it realizes the business rules of an organization.
+Whereas “Process” or “Process instance” is every single issue which is handled through the App, such as a case of decision making, a project issue, or handling of an inquiry.

-Now, let’s experience for yourself a procedure of creating an App in the following chapter.
+Now, let’s experience for yoursel a procedure of creating an App in the following chapter.

 Try Designing Business Process